2. Understanding Topology

 Get the Proj string and store it as a variable called

-in your code (remembering that it needs to be surrounded by speech marks (""
+lambert_conicin your code (remembering that it needs to be surrounded by speech marks ("") to define it as a string.

 Now that we have our projection, we can draw our map…